FELE

 Completion The degree to which the examinee completes the assignment by responding to each specific task in the assignment.

-Data and Plan Alignment The extent to which the examinee establishes plans for change that are aligned with data findings and relevant implications.
+Data and Plan Alignment The degree to which the examinee establishes plans for change that are aligned with data findings and relevant implications.

 Application of Content The degree to which the examinee applies the relevant knowledge and skills to the response accurately and effectively and reflects understanding of the target audience.